 The other SBSRI grants are awarded twice per year.

-Fall 2017 deadline: 5 pm on Monday, September 25 (Faculty Small Grants, Pre-doctoral Research Grants, Dissertation Research Grants)
+Fall 2018 deadline: by 5:00 pm on Monday, September 24 (Faculty Small Grants, Research Professorships, Pre-doctoral Research Grants, Dissertation Research Grants)

-Spring 2018 deadline: 5 pm on Monday, January 29 (Faculty Small Grants, Research Professorships, Pre-doctoral Research Grants, Dissertation Research Grants)
+Spring 2019 deadline: by 5:00 pm on Monday, January 28 (Faculty Small Grants, Pre-doctoral Research Grants, Dissertation Research Grants)

 SBSRI offers the following awards for faculty and students in the College of Social and Behavioral Sciences.
 All are subject to funding availability, and all expenditures are handled through the College of Social and Behavioral Sciences in accordance with University policies and procedures.
 It is the PI's responsibility to learn about those policies and follow those procedures.
 Unit business managers can help, as can SBSRI staff.
 If you receive an award, you must credit SBSRI as you disseminate your research.

 Please click here to access complete set of 2017-2018 guidelines.
 Updated 2018-2019 guidelines will be available in the near future.

 Applications will be submitted on this website using the "APPLY FOR SBSRI FUNDING" link above.
 Information on each type of award is below.

 Faculty Small Grants of up to $3,500 provide seed money for larger projects, including those leading to proposals to external funding agencies.
 These grants may also be used for full-scale but inexpensive projects or parts of projects.
 Allowable expenses include research-related travel, subject payment, supplies, short-term research assistance, and small equipment.
 These grants do not support publication costs, faculty supplemental compensation, or standard equipment (including computers).
 See guidelines for further information.